 Airline amenities for kids and child friendly airline entertainment varies greatly from airline to airline.
 It’s tough for an airline to cover all ages, but some airlines put a great deal of thought into their younger passengers.
-Here is the low down on some baby and child amenities available on board your flight – which may help with some packing decisions
+Here is the low down on some baby and child flight amenities available on board your flight – which may help with some packing decisions.

 As a general rule, North American airlines do not provide any toys, activities etc on board, but many other major airlines do, especially the Far-East and Middle Eastern carriers.
 Some of these airlines are very family friendly with superb amenities for kids.
 Compare my top favourite family airlines here.
 Are there any I have missed?

-Child Amenities & Entertainment Available On Board Your Flight
+Child Amenities & Entertainment Available On Board Your Flight – Airline by Airline

-Air Canada – Family orientated TV.
+Family orientated TV.

 Games and colouring books which are age specific.
 Kids’s TV, cartoons.

-Air New Zealand – Children are given a kids’ pack featuring the Jet Cadets.
+Children are given a kids’ pack featuring the Jet Cadets.
 They provide Olbas oil if children suffer from ear- ache during take-off or descent.
 For an extra fee, Air New Zealand also have a Sky Couch a row of seats which can extend and essentially make a couch/bed.
 This is a genius way to help families get some sleep, without using any portable airplane sleep devices.

-American Airlines – New planes have kids’ TV shows and games.
+New planes have kids’ TV shows and games.

-Asiana: Provide a range of special services on set dates (currently cancelled due to Covid-19) but for kids expect activities like soap making, balloon art, stickers and origami plus a children’s art packaging service.
+Asiana provide a range of special services on set dates (currently cancelled due to Covid-19) but for kids expect activities like soap making, balloon art, stickers and origami plus a children’s art packaging service.
 There are on demand movies including a family channel plus the Asiana Littles channel for kids.

-British Airways: Dedicated kids’ channel from Disney and Cartoon Network, plus family movies.
+BA have a dedicated kids’ channel from Disney and Cartoon Network, plus family movies.
 Colouring book with puzzles and crayons in a swim bag style ruck-sack.
 (Very limited amounts of nappies are carried on board, and a couple of bottles of SMA milk, just in case a parent runs out.)
 Read my review of British Airways here.
 An additional bonus is you can choose your seats for free online after booking, IF you are flying with an infant.

 On long haul flights a colourful children’s fun pack is offered to children from the age of 3-6.
 Kids cartoons, family movies and interactive games are also available.

-Emirates: Dedicated family check-in area at Dubai Intl Airport.
+Emirates have a dedicated family check-in area at Dubai Intl Airport.
 Kids play areas in First class and Business lounges at Dubai airport, child size headsets, puzzle books, other goodies, blanket/back pack, soft toys and a baby amenity kit.
 Kids TV channels and games.
 The crew will take a polaroid photo of your child wearing the Emirates hat as a souvenir.

 On arrival into Dubai, there is a special ‘stroller’ delivery service for parents with babies, provided immediately after disembarking.
 (Also very limited amounts of nappies are carried on board and baby milk; pre-made Cow & Gate, just in case.)
 Read my review of Emirates

-Etihad: Free Flying Nanny who makes arts and crafts, puppets, runs competitions, does face painting, magic tricks etc. Also kids tv channels and games.
+Eithad have a Free Flying Nanny who makes arts and crafts, puppets, runs competitions, does face painting, magic tricks etc. Also kids tv channels and games.
 Every child over 3 years old receives their own children’s pack of games, activity books and stickers.
 Premium Class guests have Family Rooms in most major airports.There is also an Etihad children’s play area at Gate 32 in Terminal 3.

 The select Hello Kitty flights are fun and great for young travellers.
 Literally everything is emblazoned with Hello Kitty and her ‘Magic Star’ friends.
 Even the cutlery and playing cards.

 Toys and games from the Sky Nanny, as well as child friendly entertainment on TV.
 (Baby food, nappies, baby powder, baby lotion, baby wipes, baby bib and cotton bud packs are on all flights.)

 Children’s TV shows, unlimited children snacks and drinks for free.

-Korean Air: Offer a child blanket with a soft toy.
+Korean Air offer a child blanket with a soft toy.
 (Pregnancy kit was stopped in 2018)

 Provide children’s toys,colouring books, puzzles etc and also have films and TV suitable for children. nappies (Very limited amounts of nappies are also carried on board.)

 Selection of movies, cartoons and games. (limited amount of baby formula, food, bottles and brushes.)
 On the ground at selected airports, Malaysian provide a Child’s Play room.
 These are equipped with a TV and DVD player, kid sized writing tables, chairs, toys, comics and colouring books.
 Some spare nappies.
 (Read my review of Malaysian Airlines).

 On all international flights, provide children over the age of 3, Kid Kits to keep them entertained for the duration of the flight.
 Age 3-6 have a Crayola kids kit and older children have a puzzles and games kids kit.
 They also have a limited amount of baby formula, nappies (one size fits all), a limited range of sweet, savoury and vegetarian baby foods, straws and baby bottles.

 Pre-flight, selected Qantas lounges have Family Zones which come equipped with dedicated iMac computers , Sony Playstations, children’s furniture and toys and books.
 Some Family Zones have child friendly refreshments. ( Read my review of Qantas here)

 Babies have a dedicated baby channel, and older children have cartoons, Disney films and other family favourites.
 There are also some educational programmes and interactive games.
 Qatar also provide creative and educational kits that come with crayons, stickers, an activity book, and more, which vary according to the child’s age.
 (Read my review of Qatar Airways here)

 Activity games and toys for infants and children.
 Including stickers, memory card games, puzzles, soft toy etc. Toys and games are refreshed every quarter.
 (Limited quantity of nappies/diapers, disposable bibs, feeding bottles and baby wipes.)

 Toys and activity bags for children and selected TV shows and films.

 Children’s TV, and movies.
 Toys and a dedicated child care stewardess.
 Diapers/nappies and baby food are available on board.

 A range of toys, games and books are presented to children according to age – under 3, 3-6 years and 6 to 12 years.

-Turkish Airlines: Rubik’s cube, colouring book, travel bag, slippers, tooth brush, child headphones, snap on watch.
+Rubik’s cube, colouring book, travel bag, slippers, tooth brush, child headphones, snap on watch.
 Read my review of Turkish Airlines here.

 Provide lots of children’s films and TV shows and a KiD backpack full of goodies such as colouring-in book, pencils, socks and eyeshades.

 If you know of any others that should be included- please do let me know below.